sfu-bigdata/bd-glossary/Glossary.md

 A computer stores files in various formats.
 The file format, usually specified in the file extension, determines how the computer should read and process the information within.
 For example the extension `.jpeg` for images, `.docx` for Word.
 [Tabular data](#tabular-data) file formats for [structured](#structured-data) data include the following. [#data-types](#data-types) [#lesson-03](#lesson-03)

-#### TXT
-A generic file format which may hold [structured](#structured-data) data.
-The structure is preserved with a delimiter or separator; comma, semicolon or tab indentations are common separators.

 #### CSV
 A text file that uses commas as a delimiter.
 Often the file extension is .csv but the generic .txt is also used.
 The structure in the text file are _comma_-separated values.

+#### JPEG
+ A standard file format used for compressing images in order to store or transmit them more efficiently. [#EmergeTech](#EmergeTech)

+#### JSON
+_JavaScript Object Notation_ is a human-readable file format that stores [structured](#structured-data) data as attribute-value pairs.
+JSON is a language-independent data format and is a common format for use with web applications. [#EmergeTech](#EmergeTech)

+#### MP4
+A digital multimedia container format used for storing audio and video, as well as other types of data such as subtitles and images. [#EmergeTech](#EmergeTech)

+#### PDF
+Developed by Adobe, the Portable Document Format (PDF) is a flexible file format that enables users to share and present documents regardless of the operating system, software, or hardware being used.[#EmergeTech](#EmergeTech)

 #### TSV
 A text file that uses tab indentation as a delimiter.
 Often the file extension is .tsv but the generic .txt is also used.
 The structure in the text file are _tab_-separated values.

-#### JSON
+#### TXT
-_JavaScript Object Notation_ is a human-readable file format that stores [structured](#structured-data) data as attribute-value pairs.
-JSON is a language-independent data format and is a common format for use with web applications,
+A generic file format which may hold [structured](#structured-data) data.
+The structure is preserved with a delimiter or separator; comma, semicolon or tab indentations are common separators.

 #### XML
 _eXtensible Markup Language_ is a human-readable file format that stores [structured](#structured-data) data using _tags_, _elements_ and _attributes_.
 The XML format is commonly used across the Internet.